Back to menu

 The graffiti

 Many graffiti can be seen on the bricks of the facade (that was never covered with plaster): on the pilasters flanking vestibules 1, 9 and 36, and to the left of the secondary entrance corridor 31.
 Many cannot be understood, but quite clear are the mention of cohorts (I, III, V, and VII), names, a date (May 18), and part of the Greek and Latin alphabet.
 Several vigiles clearly spelled out their name.
 For that reason, and in view of the size and position of the graffiti, we may conclude that the officers did not object to the scratching of the texts.
-They testify to loyalty and "esprit de corps", which may have been shown by men standing guard, at the end of a patrol, or upon leaving the guardhouse at the end of the four months.
+They testify to loyalty and "esprit de corps", which may have been shown by men standing guard, by men returning at the end of a patrol, or by men upon leaving the guardhouse at the end of the four months.

 Quite a few graffiti were written on the north wall of the vestibule ("pronaos") of the Augusteum.
 Two were made by a trumpeter (bucinator).
 A man from the first "Severan" cohort wrote for the well-being of Alexander Severus, whose name was erased after his damnatio memoriae.
 By a happy coincidence we know that another man, Apertius Nampamo, was later transferred to the Urban Cohorts and buried in his home town in Mauretania Caesariensis (Algeria).
 Room 45, the room to the south of the Augusteum, was a popular spot as well.
 Aelius Mansuetus identified himself as exactus lanternarum, overseer of the lamps and torches.
 Caius Licinius Felix celebrated the good outcome for himself and all of his comrades.